Mercy Community is run by an exceptional group of individuals who ensure our services remain relevant and responsive to your needs.

 Qualifications: BBus, FCA, FCPA, MAICD

 Dr Steve Hambleton is a General Practitioner in Brisbane.
-He is a former State and Federal President of the Australian Medical Association and is the Chief Clinical Advisor to the Australian Digital Health Agency and Chairs their Clinical Governance Committee.
-He also serves on the boards of Avant Mutual Group Limited and the Digital Health CRC.
+He is a former State and Federal President of the Australian Medical Association and is a Specialist Advisor to the Australian Digital Health Agency and Chairs their Clinical Governance Committee.
+He also serves on the boards of Avant Mutual Group Limited as Chair and the Digital Health CRC.
 He is a former President of the AMA Queensland Foundation and served as an independent director of the Queensland Aboriginal and Islander Health Council for two years.
-He is Chair of the Service Delivery and Quality Committee and the Ethics Committee.
+He is Chair of the Service Delivery and Quality Committee.

 Qualifications: MBBS, FAMA, FRACGP(hon), FAICD